-Status: Environmental Phase On Hold
+Status: Environmental Phase In Review

 Summary: Caltrans is the lead in the environmental phase of this project which included the study of four build alternatives that consider modifications to the existing interchange, ranging from an I-5 southbound direct connector to El Toro Road to modifications in how existing on and off ramp intersections operate.
 The project area includes the cities of Laguna Hills, Laguna Woods and Lake Forest who are direct stakeholders of the project improvements.
-The study began in April 2017 and the Draft Initial Study/Environmental Assessment (IS/EA) was completed in March 2019.
+The study began in April 2017 and the Draft Initial Study/Environmental Assessment (IS/ EA) was completed in March 2019.
 The public comment review period was from April 2, 2019, through May 20, 2019, and a public hearing was held on April 18, 2019, in the City of Lake Forest.
-The four alternatives were reduced to two and the remaining two alternatives have large community and business impacts as a result of the project being in a densely built out area.
 The three stakeholder cities are not in consensus on a preferred alternative and costs identified for the remaining alternatives are significantly higher than the assumed cost in the Next 10 Plan which creates additional challenges.
 The environmental phase was anticipated to be completed in late 2019, however without the cities' consensus, OCTA will not support finalization of the document.
 OCTA has requested Caltrans put completion of the environmental document on hold.
-Major activities this quarter included two meetings with the three stakeholder cities to request that the cities work together to determine if they can jointly support an alternative.
+Major activities this quarter included a fourth meeting with the three stakeholder cities to request that the cities work together to determine if they can jointly support an alternative.
+At this meeting it was agreed that further analysis of the alternatives would be conducted to help facilitate reaching agreement on a preferred alternative.
 Also, Caltrans completed preparing responses to comments received during the Public Review period.

-SR-22 Access Improvements Seament:
+Segment: SR-22 Access Improvements